Beating the megatrains – the nimble revolution

 LNG has been a history of ever larger liquefaction trains.
 It all culminated in the construction of the Qatari super-trains.
 One of those monsters is able to satisfy the needs of more than the entire gas consumption of a small country such as Austria.
 But do they make economic sense?

 On the face of things, it’s easy.
 The larger you build, the better are your economies of scale.
-The rationale behind is simple.
+The rationale behind this is simple.
 Larger installations allow for more efficient processes and the sharing of common facilities bringing the eventual cost of service down.
-But does this really hold true?
+But does this hold?

 This established the fundamentals of our mass consumption society thrives on.